srpattison/AmsterdamBlockchainWeek/events/m-connect-blockchain-art-nft-gallery-soft-opening/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: M-Connect - Blockchain Art & NFT Gallery Soft Opening
+title: MHOUSE ✖ NFT.AMS ✖ Amsterdam Blockchain Week

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.